Book Production

 All in all, only use relevant keywords and don’t fluff up your keywords with misleading words.

 That’s it.
-I hope this guide was useful and I wish you all the luck!
+I hope this guide was useful.
+Happy publishing!

-How to Choose Keywords for Amazon KDP & Beyond
+Now You Know How to Choose Keywords for Amazon KDP

-✅ Get royalty reporting, marketing support, and more.
+✅ Get metadata help, royalty reporting, marketing support, and more.

 Related posts